Project: Denbigh Royal Mail

 The proposed plan is to convert the current warehouse from Class B2 (General industrial and waste management facilities) to Class B8 (warehouse and distribution) to allow for Royal Mail to use the building as a Delivery Office and Customer Collection Point.
 There are no plans to demolish the building, instead, Royal Mail is utilising the current warehouse and making amendments to suit their requirements, with considerate interior planning and extensions.
 The new Delivery Office is located just a mile away from the current sorting office’s location.
 As Denbigh has the only sorting office in North Wales, extra space is needed to be able to meet demand.

-The Powers team were requested by MC Construction (on behalf of Royal Mail) to conduct an underground utility detection survey on the proposed, new site.
-Before any construction work could begin on site, MC Construction needed to know what utilities were buried underground.
+The Powers team were requested by their Client to conduct an underground utility detection survey on the proposed, new site.
+Before any construction work could begin on site, the Client needed to know what utilities were buried underground.

 Drainage is a key part of development.
 Sitting away from the main warehouse is an external car park, that will be used for staff.
 There are plans, to install a Hydrobrake (which prevents flooding by holding back excess water in temporary flood storage areas) to capture runoff from the new parking area.
 For the Hydrobrake to be installed, understanding where it could be positioned in the car park most cost-effectively was vital.

-MC Construction was provided with a highly accurate 2D underground utility drawing, that was able to give them a clear picture of the utility services under the car park.
-By providing this underground information to the MC Construction team, they were able to excavate the car park, safely and avoid having to move key underground services to fit the Hydrobrake in.
+The Client was provided with a highly accurate 2D underground utility drawing, that was able to give them a clear picture of the utility services under the car park.
+By providing this underground information to the Client’s team, they were able to excavate the car park, safely and avoid having to move key underground services to fit the Hydrobrake in.
 Their team was able to dig in the knowledge that there would be no damage to their team or any underground utilities.

 The development will deliver significant benefits to Royal Mail and the people of Denbigh and the surrounding areas, who rely on the growing postal service.
 They will have a new fit-for-purpose warehouse, that will be able to keep up with ever-increasing demand.